 Some had additional marks, such as a trig point.
 Other marks were photographed and recorded, even if their meaning was not immediately apparent.
 Foundry marks were often found on iron mileposts, and damage was noted, as well as earlier repairs.

 A milestone in Corse (B4211, Gloster 6 miles), was found to have been uprooted.
 The County Council soon re-erected it when this was drawn to their attention.
-Hartpury Heritage Trust, arranged the restoration of another in Corse, (Corse Church Lane, Gloster 6 miles).
+Hartpury Heritage Trust, arranged the restoration of another on the A417 in Corse, (Corse Church Lane, Gloster 6 miles).
 In 2016, Corse village carried out further work which raised it on a plinth, so easier for verge cutters to avoid.